 Traditional Treatments for Paralysis

-For those who suffer from “neuropathic pain…cause by nerve damage”, painkillers are often subscribed.
+For those who suffer from “neuropathic pain…caused by nerve damage”, painkillers are often prescribed.
 These can include ibuprofen, paracetamol, or alternatives such as amitriptyline or pregabalin.
-Medications carry side effects, and some of them can be unpleasant (i.e., sweating, drowsiness, vision problems, dry mouth, or even suicidal thoughts).
+Medications often carry side effects, and some of them can be unpleasant (i.e., sweating, drowsiness, vision problems, dry mouth, or even suicidal thoughts).
 Some patients require assistance with bladder, bowels, and breathing.
 If patients have muscle spasms, doctors may prescribe muscle relaxers, Botox, or intrathecal baclofen therapy (a surgically implanted pump that delivers medicine).
 While medications are required in some cases, patients should try the more natural, safer alternatives first.4

-Chiropractic may be able to provide some relief for certain types of paralyzed patients.
-Because chiropractic involves a holistic, natural approach to therapy, treatment avoids the side effects associated with medications and surgeries.
+Chiropractic may be able to provide some relief for certain types of patients with paralysis.
+Because chiropractic involves a holistic, natural approach to therapy, the treatment avoids the side effects associated with medications and surgeries.
 Eugene Charles, DC, treated a patient with Parsonage-Turner Syndrome and right arm paralysis.
 This patient had not received relief from nerve entrapment release surgery, and his condition worsened.
 He then received chiropractic adjustments, including spinal manipulation, “soft tissue trigger point therapy”, stretches, and exercises.
 From the first session, the patient’s range of motion increased, and he could “fully straighten his arm” after 8 treatments.
 “Three years later, the [patient’s arm]…was fully functional and pain-free.”5